districtlines/AKTCodingStandards/README.md

 ### <a name="" href="#">Arrays</a>

 #### Numerically Indexed Arrays
 Negative numbers are not permitted as indices.
-All indexed arrays may start with any non-negative number.
+All indexed arrays must start with any non-negative number.

 When declaring an indexed array with the `array()` function, a trailing space must be added after each comma delimiter to improve readability.